kigster/dupervisor/README.md

 # DuperVisor™ Pro

-The super-duper awesome library is your best friend if you want an easy way to convert configuration between any one of the supported formats, which at this time are: JSON, YAML, and Windows INI format.
+DuperVisor offers an easy way to convert configuration between any one of the supported formats, which at this time are: JSON, YAML, and Windows INI format.

-This tool was originally created to allow storing configs of another great tool called [__supervisord__](http://supervisord.org), which is still highly applicable today, but unfortunately uses a rather [archaic configuration file format](http://supervisord.org/configuration.html) of the decades old Windows INI format.

-Whatever your preferences are, the truth is that some of the modern DevOps tools (such as Ansible and SaltStack) are using YAML format extensively to configure the environments.
-Ability to "embed" YAML configuration for a tool like supervisord means that you don't have to go to multiple places to see what is being run everywhere.
+For real-life applications and purpose of this gem, please read the [section "Motivation"](#Motivation) below.

-If you enjoy using this converted, please star the repo and we very much welcome all pull requests and contributions.
+If you enjoy using this converter, please star the repo and we very much welcome all pull requests and contributions.

 ## YAML/JSON vs INI